8LWXpg/gpm/docs/type.md

 With the following rules:

-- The script must able to receive arguments described below:
+- The script must able to process arguments described below:
   - `-n <PACKAGE>`: The name of the package.
   - `[-d <CWD>]`: If `--cwd` is passed, the current working directory will be passed to the script.
   - `[-t <TAG>]`: If the script returns a string in `stdout`, it will be saved and passed to the script on the next run.
-  - `[ARGS]...`: Additional arguments passed when adding the package
+  - `[ARGS]...`: Additional positional arguments passed when adding the package
 - The script must return an tag or an empty string (nothing) in `stdout`.
 - The resulted file/folder must be the same name as the package name.
 For example, if the package name is `test`, the resulted file/folder must be `test` at repository root.